simonhaenisch/prettier-plugin-organize-imports/readme.md

 ## Changelog

+Version `3.0.0` switches to a different package for Vue support, which fixes some more issues, e. g. support for setup scripts.
+No breaking changes otherwise.

 Version `2.3.4` fixes an issue with Vue 2 files.

 Version `2.3.3` fixes a bug where default imports were removed erroneously.